 Consider whether the property management company you are considering has a systemized process to handle all of this communication.

 Do they have an online portal where they house important paperwork like leases and upcoming events?
 Is there a streamlined process for tenants to reach out with inquiries?
-Can you monitor that, as well?
+If so, can you monitor that, as well?

 In today’s ever-increasing technological sphere, you want to make sure that you hire a property manager who can offer clear, prompt, and efficient communication.